generation-JAITA73-gruppo1/universe-games_cms/README.md

 ## Development server

-HOW TO STARTUP THE JSON SERVER (necessary to make the API calls work) Run `npm run server` inside the project terminal.
+HOW TO STARTUP THE JSON SERVER (necessary to make the API calls work):
+Run `npm run server` inside the project terminal.
 This will start the local json server with all the scaffolding data.
 (NOTE: this operation is also required in order to see the data in the "universe-games_sito" application.)

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.